Farmhouse kitchen ideas – secrets of the modern rustic look that anyone can copy

 Why modern farmhouse style works in every kitchen, whether you live in the town, country, or the suburbs

-farmhouse kitchen with table and stone walls
+farmhouse kitchen with navy blue island unit and stone walls

 (Image credit: Future PLC/Dan Duchars)